Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Argos

 Argos seems to be in the same boat as Very with its seemingly tiny stock gobbled up within minutes of going live.
 The retailer seems to have had a restock last week, but it was early in the day and gone almost immediately.
-The best bet is to register your interest to be notified when it gets more consoles in.View Deal
+While it's unequivocally stated it's out of PS5 stock for the rest of 2020, the website says it's "working hard" to get more Xbox stock, so the best bet is to register your interest to be notified when it gets more consoles in.View Deal

 Xbox Series X: top retailers [USA]